slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_37-40_TENN_vs_UVA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Virginia should win 4 or more singles matches _36%_ of the time.
+- Virginia should win 4 or more singles matches _99%_ of the time.
-- Tennessee should win 4 or more singles matches _19%_ of the time.
+- Tennessee should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _45%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If Virginia wins the doubles point, their chances of winning the dual improve to _81%_.
+- If Virginia wins the doubles point, their chances of winning the dual improve to _NaN%_.
-- If Tennessee wins the doubles point, their chances of winning the dual improve to _64%_.
+- If Tennessee wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------